JaSt17/STARGEN/README.md

 streamlit run scr\app.py
 ```

-This command should automatically open a browser window with the TMGB application.
+This command should automatically open a browser window with the STARGEN application.

 ### Application Features

 - **Home Screen**: Customize the number of time bins and the resolution of the hexagonal zones.
 Access additional details through the buttons on the home screen.

   ![Home Screen](./img/home_screen.png "Home Screen")
 - **Main Screen**: The Sidebar on the main screen provides additional settings to adjust the visualization of genetic distances.

   ![Main Screen](./img/main_screen.png "Main Screen")